Income Tax Withholding

 - Payment Due Date Tables

 - Monthly Tax Period Chart

 - Split-monthly Tax Period Chart (effective through Dec.
 31, 2013)

 - Semimonthly Tax Period Chart (effective as of Jan.
 1, 2014)

 - Quarterly Tax Period Chart

 Form 967, W-2s, 1099s and other information returns are due by the last day of February* whether you file electronically or by paper.
-For help in reconciling your income tax withholding, see pages 16 and 17 of A Guide to Idaho Income Tax Withholding.
+For help in reconciling your income tax withholding, see A Guide to Idaho Income Tax Withholding.

 To file online (W-2s with Form 967)